yatingw24/phd/README.md

 3. The purpose was to learn how to make a treemap in R, but it was less revelatory if it is put in the story, as I later realized.
 As a result, it served as an visual context, allowing readers to understand the proportion of PhD candidates in each discipline.

 #### 4th - Two Density Plots for Showing the Financial Support by Types of Institutions
-1.
-2.
+1. In Prof Weiskott's research, he made two separate spreadsheets in order to reveal the difference in stipend offered to English PhD at public universities and private universities.
+2. Since stipends are a continuous variable, using a distribution plot (density plot) is more effective for visualizing variations in financial support across institutions.
+This allows for an easier comparison of stipend ranges, central tendencies, and overall distribution patterns between public and private universities.
+3. Distributions of English Stipend in public and private universities are plotted with `geom_density` and `facet_wrap` to show them at once.
+4. Last, I pointed out the median with dotted lines to directly visualize the gap between stipend offered by public and private institutions.

 ### Skills Newly Acquired
 1. Data analysis is not only done in Python/Pandas, but also in R using a variety of graphing functions such as `geom_bar()`, `geom_treemap()`.
-2. Widened my choices of chart types to better convey the message with the most effective type.
+2. Widened both **my data sources** AND **my choices of chart types** to better convey the message with the most effective type.
-3. Acquired more R functions in selecting, filtering, grouping, summarizng data.
+3. Acquired proficiency in R functions, including `select()`, `filter()`, `group_by()`, `summarize()`, etc.

 ## Limitations & Things I'd Like to Improve
 1. This is a data-driven project done with a limited amount of time - I would interview PhD candidates from public universities to understand their stipend and how they support themselves financially;